AhmadAlkaseb/Bajls/report/report.md

 Operationally, the physical design also supports maintainability:

 -   Clear naming conventions for tables and columns.
--   Dedicated bridge table for many-to-many associations.
+-   Dedicated junction table for many-to-many associations.
--   Stable lookup tables for controlled enumerations.
+-   Stable reference tables for controlled enumerations.
 -   Predictable join paths for reporting and administration tools.

 ### Cardinality and Modality in the Physical Model